charlesneimog/py4pd/docs/pd-users/methods.md

 ### <h3 align="center"> <code>open</code> </h3>

-It opens `py` script files, case the file does not exist in the patch folder, it creates a new Python Script. `open score`, for example, will open the `score.py` (if it exists) or create `score.py`.
+It opens `py` script files, in case the file does not exist in the patch folder, it creates a new Python Script. `open score`, for example, will open the `score.py` (if it exists) or create `score.py`.

 <div class="grid cards" markdown>